RohithJeganathan08/LSHSHackClub_IntellectualInnovators/clubs/guides/mason-hc-leadership-structure.md

 - Don't overinflate your team, but also don't hesitate to add members to your team for long-term solutions
 - Don't have more than one person in a role unless it's clear who's doing what
 - You NEED to start thinking about leadership transition much earlier than expected!
 This should be a discussion that happens, at the latest, in the middle of your junior year
 - Assistant positions are an interesting idea but need to be executed extremely well to work.
-We found that Assistant positions made Director roles less clear and responsibilities were harder to divide up; they also set unclear expectations around inheritance of a Director role to an Assistant Director
+We found that Assistant positions made Director roles less clear and responsibilities were harder to divide up; they also set unclear expectations around the inheritance of a Director role to an Assistant Director

 # Year 4 (2019-20)